hyekyunghan/hyekyunghan.github.io/_posts/2021-01-26-review-presentation.markdown

 It was the very first presentation I took on a conference.

-It was truly an honor to be accepted and be given a chance to present my work to one of the finest professors of fields of security.
+It was truly an honor to be accepted and be given a chance to present my work to one of the finest professors in the fields of security.